Sickle Cell (cont.)

 Lung and Heart Injury

 Aside from lung infection (pneumonia), the lungs of children with sickle cell anemia can also be injured by inadequate circulation of blood which causes areas of tissue death.
-This lung damage can be difficult to distinguish from pneumonia.
+This lung damage can be difficult to distinguish from pneumonia and is known as acute chest syndrome.
 These localized areas of lung tissue damage are referred to as pulmonary infarcts.
 Pulmonary infarcts often require a special x-ray test using a dye injected into the affected areas (angiogram) for diagnosis.
 Repeated pulmonary infarcts can lead to scarring of the lungs of children with sickle cell anemia by the time they reach adolescence.

 The heart is frequently enlarged in children with sickle cell anemia.
 Rapid heart rates and murmurs are common.
 The heart muscle can also be injured by infarcts and iron depositing in the muscle as it leaks from the ruptured red blood cells.

 Injuries to the lungs or heart are treated according to the specific type of damage and the degree of impairment of organ function.
 Supplementary oxygen can be required.
 Infections of the lungs require aggressive antibiotics.
 Transfusions can sometimes help prevent further damage to the lung tissue.
-Heart failure can require chronic heart medications to assist the heart in pumping blood to the body.
+Heart failure can require medications to assist the heart in more effectively pumping blood to the body.

 The legs of patients with sickle cell anemia are susceptible to skin breakdown and ulceration.
 This seems to be a result of the stagnant blood flow caused by the sickled red blood cells.
 Injury to the skin of the legs or ankles can promote skin damage and ulceration.